meetzaveri/elite-async/README.md

 With **pure vanilla JS**, I have implemented **[caolan's async](https://github.com/caolan/async)** library's some of the **most used** collections or control flow methods.
 It is not that sophisticated as caolan's async, but I have managed to scrape out core functionalities of respective collections/control-flow methods.
 I am looking to improve this repo by adding new methods especially using ES6's Async/await utility

-***NOTE: There are only few async functions available in this repository(which are basically mainstream and most used), and I will develop more async functions by the time goes.
+***NOTE: There are only few async functions available in this repository(which are basically mainstream/common in caolan's), and I will develop more async functions by the time goes.
 I have not checked extreme/complex test cases as I was just hacking around build this on my own.
 So shoot out those test cases by creating ISSUE***

 ## Installation
 [![NPM version](https://img.shields.io/badge/npm-1.0.8-brightgreen.svg)](https://www.npmjs.com/package/vanilla-async)